 - 1 small apple, peeled, cored, and finely chopped, divided

-Stir together the water, 1 teaspoon of the sugar, and the yeast in a medium bowl.
+Step 1: In a medium bowl, stir together 1 1/4 cups warm water, 1 teaspoon of the sugar and 1 tablespoon active dry yeast.
 Let sit until foaming, 5 to 10 minutes.

-Meanwhile, stir together the remaining ⅓ cup sugar, flour, and salt in a large bowl.
+Step 2: Meanwhile, stir together 5 cups flour, the remaining 1/3 cup sugar and 2 teaspoons salt in a large bowl.
 Set aside.

-Starting at one of the long ends, tightly roll the dough in on itself, like a jelly roll.
+Step 8: Starting at one of the long ends, tightly roll the dough in on itself, like a jelly roll.
 Pinch the ends to seal and gently stretch into a 24-inch rope; coil the rope into a circle and place into one of the prepared pans.
-Repeat the process with second piece of dough, the remaining ⅓ cup of apple butter, and the remaining apple.
+Repeat the process with second piece of dough, the remaining 1/3 cup of apple butter and the remaining apple.

 Step 9: Whisk the remaining egg in a small bowl and brush the challahs with one coat of egg wash.
 (Put the remaining egg wash in the fridge.)
 Let rise for another 30 minutes.
 Fifteen minutes before baking, preheat the oven to 375F.